Winnie Ewing: Election to Westminister

-Despite her high profile, Ewing was unsuccessful in retaining the Hamilton seat at the 1970 general election.
-At the following February 1974 election she stood for Moray and Nairn and was returned to Westminster, although another election followed in October of the same year when her already marginal majority declined.
-Following the October election she was announced as the SNP's spokesperson on external affairs and EEC.
+European Parliament

 She first became an MEP in 1975, at a time when the European Parliament was still composed of representative delegations from national parliaments.
 She lost her Westminster seat at the May 1979 election, but within weeks had gained a seat in the European Parliament at the first direct elections to the Parliament.
 Ewing was unsuccessful at seeking to return to Westminster as the SNP candidate for Orkney and Shetland in 1983, coming third.

-She was elected the SNP Party President in 1987.
+Ewing was elected the SNP Party President in 1987.
 It was during her time as an MEP that she acquired the nickname Madame Écosse (French for 'Mrs Scotland') because of her advocacy of Scottish interests in Strasbourg and Brussels.
 That sobriquet was first used by Le Monde and with Ewing using the term as a badge of pride, it stuck.
 By 1995 she had become Britain's longest serving MEP.
-She had been a former Vice President of the European Radical Alliance which included French, Guyanese, Flemish, Luxembourg, Italian, Corsican and Spanish (Canary Islands) MEPs.
+She served as Vice President of the European Radical Alliance, which in addition to the SNP also included French, Belgian, Italian and Spanish MEPs.